 A (single) post process effect is achieved by firstly rendering the scene to a framebuffer with appropriate attachments outputting the result to a texture, applying the texture to a full screen quad, specifying an output framebuffer (usually the default framebuffer) and then executing a shader on the texture to render to the output framebuffer (the screen).
 To chain you take the output framebuffer and feed it as input to another post process effect using the same sequence as before.
 The final shader (the final link in the chain) is then output to the screen (i.e. the main framebuffer).
 For performance reasons of course it’s better to have an uber-shader but the support’s there.
 I’ve made it so adding post processing shaders to the engine / editor is painless (you simply drop them into a special folder that the editor scans on start-up – which then generates a factory / menu item entry for each effect – the same approach I take for regular non-post-process shaders in the engine / editor).
 Here’s a video of a vignette -> pixelate -> chromatic aberration post processing chain in action in the editor:

-As SimulationStarterKit is C++ / CMake based I’ve adopted CTest as the unit testing framework (for the time being although GoogleTest’s benchmarking support looks good).
-This is especially helpful when you’re trying to cover many platforms (for me currently that’s Linux, macOS and Windows).
+As SimulationStarterKit is C++ / CMake based I use CTest as the unit testing framework that’s especially helpful when you’re trying to cover a few platforms (i.e. Linux, macOS and Windows).
 Every time I implement a feature in the engine I try to create a corresponding test first to help determine what constitutes correct operation and also sometimes as a programming aid to help discover what a usable API might look like for a new feature.
 The video below demonstrates how this looks in Visual Studio.

 When rendering objects I want to: